nazstephen/Data-Science/Machine Learning Project/README.md

 2) Split the source data into a training set, a validation set, and a test set.
 3) Investigate the quality of different models by changing hyperparameters.
 Briefly describe the findings of the study.
 4) Check the quality of the model using the test set.
-5) Additional task: sanity check the model.
-This data is more complex than what you’re used to working with, so it's not an easy task.
-We'll take a closer look at it later.
+5) Sanity check the model.

 ## Data Description